Dept. Head: Allan Deck

 Physical Education 20 and 30 are optional courses, and involve increased exposure to life skill activities, leadership experience and offi ciating knowledge.

-In Athletic Medicine & Kinesiology you will acquire knowledge and skills for the immediate care, prevention and rehabilitation of athletic injuries.
+In Health Services Sports Medicine you will acquire knowledge and skills in the immediate care, prevention and rehabilitation of athletic injuries.